wojciechdominiak/Project-manager/README.md

 The purpose of the application is to create and store projects.

-The user can divide this projects on active or finished categories.
+The user can divide this projects on active or finished categories by drag and drop feature.

 ## Live demo